-Timely Access Standards Level of Care Contact Method Time Standard for Initial Contact Emergent Phone Clinical screening by telephone within 30 minutes and outpatient face-to-face appt. within 1 hour of phone screening Emergent Walk-in Outpatient face-to-face service within 1 hour Urgent Face-to-face covered service within a maximum of 5 business days from initial contact Non-Urgent Face-to-face covered service within 15 business days from the initial contact documentation be added to the clinical record to include the reason the member was seen outside of timely access standards.
+If a member cannot be seen within the designated timeframes as listed below, SLCo DBHS has requested documentation be added to the clinical record to include the reason the member was seen outside of timely access standards.
 Additionally, if you are unable to take a referral within these standards direct the member to call Optum SLCo toll-free 1-877-370-8953 so that they can obtain a new referral.
 Members can also access a Provider Directory online at: optumhealthslco.com.
 Optum SLCo employs a variety of methods to monitor member access to care.